Our Top Picks

 Photo by Kseniajoyg from Freepik

-Insight – Revive the damaged wood by applying a wood conditioner or oil.
+Insight – Revive damaged wood by applying a wood conditioner or oil.
 This simple step helps the wood fibers absorb moisture and regain their original shape.
 Take your time to massage the conditioner into the wood using your fingers and see the magic happen!

 Repairing Water Stains and Discoloration

-Once you’ve dried the tabletop and tightened any loose joints, it’s time to deal with any water stains or discoloration.
+Once you’ve dried the tabletop and tightened any loose joints, it’s time to deal with water stains or discoloration.
 There are a few methods you can try to restore your table’s surface.

-Sanding out Stains
+Sanding Out Stains

 For light stains, you may be able to sand out the damage.
 Use fine-grit sandpaper (around 220 grit) and gently sand over the stained area using small circular motions.
 Wipe away dust with a tack cloth and check your progress.
 Restain the sanded area to blend in with the rest of the tabletop.
 You may need to sand and restain a few times to fully restore the surface.